hasanagha/friendship-test/README.md

 ## Setting up a local build
 In order to run this on your local, follow these steps
 ```
-1. Rename template.env on project roo to .env
+1. Rename template.env on project root to .env
 2. In .env, add database credentials
 3. run "python manage.py migrate" in shell.
 4. run "python manage.py load_sample_questions" in shell to load sample data.